dmuraco3/CompuTradePython/README.md

 # CompuTrade

-CompuTrade is a library designed for trading algorithms
+Quantuiti is a platform designed to make automated trading easier